kehongjie/RobustDC/README.md

 # Main Functions
 Two main functions in this package are `RDC` and `RDC.lasso`. `RDC` is for screening with robust distance correlation, and `RDC.lasso` is for fitting the final LASSO regularized regression model as RDC.
-Use the following command to see more details:
+You can always use the following command to see learn details:
 ```
 ?RobustDC:RDC
 ?RobustDC:RDC.lasso
 ```